jupiter-jazz/atomkraft-nuke/README.md

 License & Copyright
 -------------------

-AtomKratf is (c)2009-2012 Jupiter Jazz Limited.
+AtomKraft is (c)2009-2012 Jupiter Jazz Limited.
 All Rights Reserved.

 AtomKraft is releases under the [AtomKraft EULA](https://atomkraft.hk/eula).
 Contents in this repository are shared under the [CC-BY-3.0](http://creativecommons.org/licenses/by/3.0/).